 This afternoon, Bhavana and I went for another hike in the Somerset County Sourland Mountain Preserve.
-The hike, a Wildflower Walk, was organized by the Sourland Conservancy Stewards.
-The hike was led Jared Rosenbaum of Wild Ridge Plants, LLC.
+The hike, a Wildflower Walk, was organised by the Sourland Conservancy Stewards.
+The hike was led by Jared Rosenbaum of Wild Ridge Plants, LLC.
 Jared is a naturalist advisor to the Sourland Conservancy’s Sourland Stewards program.
 Turn's out we had met Jared's wife Rachel Makow.
-Rachel led a wild edibles walk through the Grandview Trail two years ago and we were a part of that.
+Rachel led a wild edibles walk through the Rock Mil Preserve two years ago, and we were a part of that.

-Kiran and Shaan were supposed to come with us but Shaan forgot he had birthday party and bailed.
-Kiran had the sniffles.
-She thinks she has allergies.
-We left her at home.
+Kiran and Shaan were supposed to come with us, but Shaan forgot he had a birthday party and bailed.
+Kiran had the sniffles, which she thinks is from allergies, so she stayed home.

-The air was crisp and cool but we soon warmed up as we stumbled our way along the rock laden pathways.
-We traversed the rocky landscape while Jared shared his knowledge of the season’s first wild flower blooms.
-I don't remember the names of all the flowers Jared showed us but this one was my favorite.
+The air was crisp and refreshing, but we soon warmed up as we stumbled our way along the rock-laden pathways.
+We traversed the rocky landscape while Jared shared his knowledge of the season’s first wildflower blooms.
+I don't remember the names of all the flowers Jared showed us, but this one was my favourite.
 I kept calling the trout lily, a yellow wildflower, the striped salmon.
 The group had a laugh every-time I got it wrong.

-The ornate and mottled leaves are visible year-round.
-The furry-stemmed flowers arise in earliest spring; fur on the stems and new leaves protects against April cold fronts.
-Pollinated by solitary bees, seeds dispersed by forest ants.
+The variegated and mottled leaves are visible year-round.
+The furry-stemmed flowers arise in the earliest spring; fur on the stems and new leaves protects against April cold fronts.
+Solitary bees pollinate them, seeds dispersed by forest ants.

 I rented the same Tamron 90mm f/2.8 SP Di VC USD Macro that I used for the vernal pool walk.
 I lit the flower with my Nikon SB-600 and a Rogue Flashbender.